 Please click here for key Governor information (Term of office, business interests, responsibilites and attendance.)

-During my time as Borough Councillor for the area I campaigned with others, over many years, for a school to be built.
+Rita Hawes.
+During my time as Borough Councillor for the area, I campaigned with others, over many years, for a school to be built.
 I was therefore delighted to be asked to join the Governing Body.
 Until my retirement, I taught at Highworth Grammar School and since then I have been a governor at The Towers School.
 Both our children attended Kennington Primary before attending secondary schools in Ashford.
-My wish is that Goat Lees Primary School will provide an excellent education for the local children and also become a focal point within the community.
+My wish has always been that Goat Lees Primary School will provide an excellent education for the local children and also become a focal point within the community.

 Keith Dunkerley.
 I was born in Ashford and have lived in the town for all but 5 years of my life.
 I am married and have 2 children and 1 granddaughter, all who have been educated locally.
 I am now retired.
 Previously I spent 6 years actively involved in trade union work, followed by 28 years in a number of management positions.I played cricket for 25 years and table tennis for 35 years for local clubs, and now enjoy the occasional game of golf and walking our 2 cocker spaniels.